Jacobo Árbenz: Operation PBSuccess

 By 21 June, Guatemalan soldiers had gathered at Zacapa under the command of Colonel Víctor M. León, who was believed to be loyal to Árbenz.
 The leaders of the communist party also began to have their suspicions, and sent a member to investigate.
 He returned on 25 June, reporting that the army was highly demoralized, and would not fight.
 PGT Secretary General Alvarado Monzón informed Árbenz, who quickly sent another investigator of his own, who brought back a message asking Árbenz to resign.
-The officers believed that given US support for the rebels, defeat was inevitable, and Árbenz was to blame for it.
+The officers believed that given U.S. support for the rebels, defeat was inevitable, and Árbenz was to blame for it.
 The message stated that if Árbenz did not resign, the army was likely to strike a deal with Castillo Armas.
 On 25 June, Árbenz announced that the army had abandoned the government, and that civilians needed to be armed in order to defend the country; however, only a few hundred individuals volunteered.
 Seeing this, Díaz reneged on his support of the president, and began plotting to overthrow Árbenz with the assistance of other senior army officers.
-They informed US ambassador John Peurifoy of this plan, asking him to stop the hostilities in return for Árbenz's resignation.
+They informed U.S. ambassador John Peurifoy of this plan, asking him to stop the hostilities in return for Árbenz's resignation.
 Peurifoy promised to arrange a truce, and the plotters went to Árbenz and informed him of their decision. Árbenz, utterly exhausted and seeking to preserve at least a measure of the democratic reforms that he had brought, agreed.
 After informing his cabinet of his decision, he left the presidential palace at 8 pm on 27 June 1954, having taped a resignation speech that was broadcast an hour later.
-In it, he stated that he was resigning in order to eliminate the "pretext for the invasion," and that he wished to preserve the gains of the October Revolution.
+In it, he stated that he was resigning in order to eliminate the "pretext for the invasion", and that he wished to preserve the gains of the October Revolution.
 He walked to the nearby Mexican Embassy, seeking political asylum.